symblai/symbl-docs/what-is-symbl.md

 Symbl's Conversational Intelligence distills important conversation messages and creates succinct Summaries.

 Summaries help you save time required to grasp the contents of a conversation.
 Using Summary API, you can create Summaries in real-time or after the conversation has ended.
-You can also create Summaries for a chat or email messages.
+You can also create Summaries for chat or email messages.

 <div><h4><a href="/docs/concepts/summarization"> Learn more about Summary ➡️ &nbsp;</a></h4></div>
 <br/>